iczyg/Win10Upgrade/README.txt

 Make sure enough space.
 Change Data (100 MB if there) to some drive letter, like Y:
-UAC on.
+Automatic Updates on. (learned hard way that if off, setup fails during one of the reboot iterations)

-Start W10 upg.
+START W10 upgrade.

 Check Wi-fi.
 Settings > Net > Wifi > Manage settings.
 Check update torrent off.